deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 Waiting for them in the gym was a sight more disturbing than anything John had seen on Capitol Station or in training.
 Adam's jerry-can was lying at the bottom of the wall at the far end of the gym from where it was usually kept and had burst open, spilling buckshot all over the floor.
 The wall itself had a crater in it about halfway up, where the cinder blocks had been smashed in by something very heavy hitting it with huge force.

 The 100lb plates were all off their racks and scattered around the gym like schoolyard frisbees.
-The spring steel barbell at the deadlift station – the one commissioned especially for the Protectors - had bent beyond hope of repair, the one at the squat rack was now roughly the shape of a hockey stick, and Adam was sitting in the middle of the floor, cradling his elbow and sobbing.
+The spring steel barbell at the deadlift station---the one commissioned especially for the Protectors - had bent beyond hope of repair, the one at the squat rack was now roughly the shape of a hockey stick, and Adam was sitting in the middle of the floor, cradling his elbow and sobbing.

 Baseball was at his side in a flash.
 "Oh man, brother, I- *oof!*"